yyu-k/udemy_seoblog/README.md

 14. The ordering of routes matters where there are variables e.g. /blog/:slug.
 If router.get(/blog/search) is placed after router.get(/blog/:slug), then the calls to search will always be treated as a slug.
 15. Changing size of container : see: https://stackoverflow.com/questions/20984874/how-to-make-a-smaller-container-in-bootstrap
 16. Centering a div: see : https://stackoverflow.com/questions/42388989/bootstrap-center-vertical-and-horizontal-alignment (used mx-auto)
+17. If NavLink is used in the header instead of NewNavLink (which incorporates Link from react/link), clicking on the header links will cause a reload of the header, with the effect that header components depending on states would flash.
+E.g. if username is to be shown on the header, on click the username will disappear, then appear again as the state gets loaded.